SCRT-HQ/VaporShell/docs/glossary/Add-VSSESConfigurationSetEventDestinationKinesisFirehoseDestination.md

----
-layout: glossary
-title: Add-VSSESConfigurationSetEventDestinationKinesisFirehoseDestination
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSSESConfigurationSetEventDestinationKinesisFirehoseDestination

 ## SYNOPSIS
-Adds an AWS::SES::ConfigurationSetEventDestination.KinesisFirehoseDestination resource property to the template
+Adds an AWS::SES::ConfigurationSetEventDestination.KinesisFirehoseDestination resource property to the template.
+Contains the delivery stream ARN and the IAM role ARN associated with an Amazon Kinesis Data Firehose event destination.

 ## SYNTAX